elunna/nerfhack-changelog/README.md

 * Spellcasting no longer exercises wisdom
 * **Hungerless spellcasting nerf:** Total hungerless casting is not possible anymore and the intelligence requirements have been increased.
 * Healing spell effectiveness is determined by skill (Evil)
+* Spellbook of identify was raised to level 5 (SLASHEM)

 ### ITEM EROSION AND DESTRUCTION